ritza-co/kaboom/doc/18-concert.md

 })
 ```

-This code will create a nice sky-blue background for the context.
-Let's import all of the sprites and sounds that we will be using in our program from Kaboom:
+Here we create a nice sky-blue background for the context.

+Let's import all the sprites and sounds we'll be using:

 ```javascript
 loadSprite("bean", "/sprites/bean.png")